Geologic Time Scale Reference

 A framework for deep time

-The geologic time scale organises Earth’s history into a nested hierarchy of eons, eras, periods and epochs, each bounded by ages tied to the rock and fossil record.
+The geologic time scale organises Earth’s 4.5-billion-year history into a nested hierarchy of eons, eras, periods and epochs, each bounded by ages tied to the rock and fossil record.
 This reference lists the major divisions from the Hadean eon to the Holocene epoch with their boundary ages in millions of years, and a lookup that names the full chain of intervals containing any age you enter.

 How it works

-Intervals nest from largest to smallest, and each is defined by an older and a younger boundary age in Ma (millions of years ago):
+Each interval in the reference has an older and a younger boundary age in Ma (millions of years ago):

 Eon → Era → Period → Epoch